Skip to Content

 alcohol in morocco

-List Of Places That Serve Alcohol In Marrakech.
+8. These Places Serve Alcohol In Morocco

-In Marrakech, it can be quite hard to find decent places where you can drink alcohol.
-There’s a range of different scenes for every drinker, from smoky jazz bars to belly dancing cabarets as well as serene candlelit terraces.
+There’s a range of different scenes for every drinker, from smoky jazz bars to belly-dancing cabarets as well as serene candlelit terraces.

 Some of the more well-known places in Marrakech for drinking are: